 Once your personal information has been exposed, an identity thief is then able to impersonate you and act on your behalf.
 For example, signing you up for bank loans, applying for tax refunds, or even emptying your bank account!

 Identity theft might seem like an abstract threat, but it’s far from rare.
-In fact, 2018 saw the highest ever reported cases of identity theft, with just under 190,000 cases reported.
-That was up 6% on 2017!
+In fact, 2019 saw the highest ever reported cases of identity theft, according to the Cifas National Fraud Database with over 223,000 cases reported, up a remarkable 18% on the previous year.

 Identity theft poses a huge threat for individuals and organisations.
 Don't believe us?
 Check out these statistics: